Special Use Permits

 As of October 17, 2023, the Special Use Permit process has changed.

 In order to obtain a Special Use Permit, an applicant or agency MUST be a Registered Right-of-Way User (A utility company with facilities within the right-of-way).
 This will require a submittal to the Director of Public Works.
 There is no cost to register as a Right-of-Way User.
+Contractors working on behalf of a resident abutting the right-of-way (such as driveway or irrigation replacement) does NOT need to register as a Right-of-Way User and can be granted a Special Use Permit without having to register.

 Contractors working for utility companies will no longer be able to apply for Special Use Permits.
 The Registered Right-of-Way User will have to apply for the permit with the contractor listed as a subcontractor on the application form.
 A current Certificate of Insurance and signed Indemnity Agreement must be on file for any subcontractor performing work in a City right of way.